Bo Wininger

+Early life and amateur career

 Wininger played on the same high school football and baseball teams in Commerce, Oklahoma as future Yankee great Mickey Mantle, albeit a few years before Mantle came along.
 He attended Oklahoma State University.
 Wininger served in the United States Naval Air Corps during World War II.

+Professional career

-He turned pro in 1952 and joined the PGA Tour in 1953.
+In 1952, Wininger turned pro and joined the PGA Tour in 1953.
 After winning three times in the mid-1950s, he quit playing the tour full-time in 1959 to take a job in public relations.
-He returned to his winning ways in the early 1960s, winning the Greater New Orleans Open Invitational in 1962 and 1963 and the Carling Open Invitational in 1962.
+He returned to his winning ways in the early 1960s, winning the Greater New Orleans Open Invitational in 1962 and 1963 and the Carling Open Invitational in Toronto, Ontario, Canada, in 1962.

 Wininger had several runner-up finishes on the PGA Tour in addition to his six wins; these include a 2nd or T-2 finish at the 1957 and 1959 Canadian Open, the 1959 and 1960 Dallas Open Invitational, and the 1959 San Diego Open Invitational.
 He was the first back-to-back winner in the modern history of the New Orleans tournament.
 His best finish in a major was 4th place at the 1965 PGA Championship.

+Death

-He died in Oklahoma City, Oklahoma at the age of 45 after suffering a stroke that left him paralyzed on his right side.
+Wininger died in Oklahoma City, Oklahoma at the age of 45 after suffering a stroke which left him paralyzed on his right side.